 - Nowhere is prevention more important than on your lips.
 Once they chap it’s extremely difficult to heal them during cold weather.
 Find your BFF lip product and never leave home without it.
 Another lip tip: if you wear lipstick daily make sure to cleanse the lip area at night to remove residual wax.
 Just because you can’t see it doesn’t mean there aren’t particles left behind.

 - Ditch the foaming cleansers for face and body, think milky, creamy, or even an oil cleanser.
 This way you preserve your natural oils.

 4. Use The Heaviest Products Your Skin Will Allow

 If you’ve ever wanted a maximalist routine, now is the time to layer that skincare.
-When I visited Boston after their historic snowstorm I really laid it on thick!

 You can sandwich a facial oil between a serum and moisturizer, or add a few drops of oil to make your existing moisturizer richer.
 I would also use the most hydrating serums I could find.